 5. Early testing

-When launched half-baked, the product undergoes testing at the very first level, which makes it possible to detect bugs and fix them right away before they can affect future development processes.
+When launched half-baked, the product undergoes a software testing services procedure at the very first level, which makes it possible to detect bugs and fix them right away before they can affect future development processes.

 6. Customer base establishment